 As the thing kept growing and shape-shifting, I got braver and had more fun with changing direction.
 (Revelation!
 With crochet, unlike knitting, you can just get on in there and crochet down the side of your stitched work.
 You can go round and round a square.
 And any crochet novice will confirm that decreasing and increasing is actually easier than not increasing or decreasing).

 I soon gave up examining the thing to brainstorm what the piece might become, or trying to make clever anticipatory turns so that the ‘right’ tone of yarn would appear in a ‘suitable’ place.
 In a kind of altered state, I just crocheted whatever I fancied wherever I wanted to go.
 The result looks like this – only fit for a cat blanket, but she loves it and by now, I kind of like it too.
 It looks nothing like the elegant 3-D scrumbles that you’ll see when you hunt for ‘freeform crochet’.
 It’s an utterly random splodge of colour, pattern and shape.
-Full of wobbly bits, shifts in tension.
-There’s odd little I-kind-of-like-them bits in it where I discovered how to make a triangle, or a curly wavy bit, and then plenty of bits that I know don’t look so great.
-And, my darlings, making it was by turns extremely soothing and great fun.
+And, my darlings, making it was extremely soothing and great fun, by turns.

 So, while Brian Resnick’s response to having poor hand-eye co-ordination (Hello, Brian!
 We know what that one’s like, too!) was to give up ball sports and go in for hiking and cycling instead, my response to this kind of ‘deficit model’ thinking is that we shouldn’t give up, but also that we don’t have to yearn for improved performance.
 Nah, we can all keep on giving it a go.
 I began to tell people that I was engaging in and supporting a movement for ‘shitty crafts’.